wp-plugins/page-switcher/README.md

 3. This is the third screen shot '/assets/screenshot-3.png'

-4. This is the fouth screen shot '/assets/screenshot-4.png'
+4. This is the fourth screen shot '/assets/screenshot-4.png'